If you want to learn how to steer a ship, ask the people on board. They are more than ready to help you.

 While you are on the wheel, focus is your friend.

-Focusing your energy in steering a vessel involves getting your attention into lots of details.
+Focusing your energy on steering a vessel involves getting your attention to lots of details.

-The sea and ship condition is one thing but you must also be attentive of something of equally important.
+The sea and ship condition is one thing but you must also be attentive to something equally important.